b2io/base2.io/_content/posts/2016-05-25-a-google-io-experience.md

 The Keynote began with an amazing live
-[Earth Harp](http://williamandtheearthharp.com "Earth Harp") performance of a song from the motion picture _Amélie_ followed by a slick video and then dove right into the announcements.
+[Earth Harp](http://williamandtheearthharp.com "Earth Harp") performance of a song from the motion picture _Amélie_ followed by a slick video and then [dove right into the announcements](https://www.youtube.com/watch?v=862r3XS2YB0 "Google I/O 2016 - Keynote - YouTube").

-<iframe width="560" height="315" style="display: block; margin: 0 auto 2em;" src="https://www.youtube.com/embed/mp6UsuRteNw" frameborder="0" allowfullscreen></iframe>

 The following were the highlights for me: